Function-Correcting Codes: Preliminaries

 \end{defn}

-By this definition, given any $\y$, which is obtained by at most $t$ errors from $\Enc(\u)$, the receiver can uniquely recover $f(\u)$, if it has knowledge about $f(\bullet)$ and $\Enc(\bullet)$.
-Noteworthily, only codewords that originate from information vectors that evaluate to different function values need to have distance at least $2t+1$.
+By this definition, given any $\y$, which is obtained by at most $t$ errors from $\Enc(\u)$, the receiver can uniquely recover $f(\u)$, if it has knowledge about the function $f(\bullet)$ and the encoding function $\Enc(\bullet)$.
+Noteworthily, only codewords that originate from information vectors (messages) that evaluate to different function values need to have distance at least $2t+1$.
 Throughout the paper, a \emph{standard error-correcting code} is an \fcc~for $f(\u)=\u$, i.e., a code that allows to reconstruct the whole message $\u$.
-We summarize some basic properties of \fccs~in the following. \begin{enumerate} \item For any bijective function $f$, any {\fcc} is a standard error-correcting code. \item For any constant function $f$, the encoder $\Enc(\u) = \u$ is an \fcc\ with redundancy $0$. \item For any function $f$, if the encoder has no knowledge about the function $f$, function-correction is only possible using standard error-correcting codes. \end{enumerate} The main quantity of interest in this paper is the optimal redundancy of an \fcc~that is designed for a function~$f$. \begin{defn} The optimal redundancy $r_{f}(k,t)$ is defined as the smallest $r$ such that there exists an \fcc\ with systematic encoding function $\Enc:\Z_2^k \to \Z_2^{k+r}$ for the function $f$. \end{defn} For any integer $M$, we write $[M]^+ \triangleq\max\{M,0\}$ and we let $[M]\triangleq \{1,\dots,M\}$.
-Note that while our quantitative results in this paper are for substitution channels, the concepts can be generalized to other channels.
+We summarize some basic properties of \fccs~in the following. \begin{itemize} \item For any bijective function $f$, any {\fcc} is a standard error-correcting code. \item For any constant function $f$, the encoder $\Enc(\u) = \u$ is an \fcc\ with redundancy $0$. \item If the encoder has no knowledge about the function $f$, function-correction is only possible using standard error-correcting codes. \end{itemize}